World Karate champion at Montpellier University

 Otherwise, I returned to the French team two years ago (2013), where I took part in my first world championships in Spain and won the title of Cadet World Vice-Champion.
 Then, in February 2015, I won the title of European Junior Champion in Zurich.."

-How do you get back into the swing of things after losing in the semi-finals to the Japanese, the future world champion to boot?
+How do you get back into the swing of things after losing in the semi-finals to the Japanese, a future world champion to boot?

 "It's not easy, but you have to quickly put your disappointment aside and refocus on the last remaining fight.